rayshader/cp2077-nativedb/README.md

 ## Setup

-You must install RTTI dump assets yourself.
+You can generate RTTI dump assets yourself.
 You will need [RTTIDumper]:
 1. Clone it
 2. Build it by following its README.
 3. Install it like any other RED4ext plugin.